SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 Although a structure is also a value type, in many cases the compiler can prove that the overlapping access are safe.
-This means most access to stored properties *can* overlap for stuctures.
+This means most access to stored properties *can* overlap for structures.
 For example, consider a game where each player has a health amount, which decreases when taking damage, and an energy amount, which decreases when using special abilities.